A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Understanding

 In phase diagram of HDCO-HTSCs, $T^{*}$-line reflects an abilities of RVB state withstanding thermal-fluctuation.
 The ability is gradually weaken by quantum fluctuation which is imported by hole-dopant.
 So, $T^{*}$-line stretches inevitably towards lower right of phase diagram.
-On the other hand $T_{c}$-line reflects phase stiffness of high-temperature superconducting state and $T_{c}$ is in proportion to concentration of Cooper pairs.
+On the other hand, $T_{c}$-line reflects condensation energy of high-temperature superconducting state.
 Based on the free-$d$-electron hypothesis, the more holes are doped, the more free-$d$-electrons are free out.
 It means the more Cooper pairs are made up and the stronger phase stiffness is owned by high-temperature superconducting state with increasing hole-doping concentration.
-So $T_{c}$-line stretches inevitably towards the upper right of phase diagram until meets $T^{*}$-line.
+So $T_{c}$-line stretches inevitably towards the upper right of phase diagram until meets $T^{*}$-line (see Fig. 3).

-Based on the rubion hypothesis, RVB state is a precondition of high-temperature superconducting state.
+Based on the rubion hypothesis, RVB state is a precondition of high-temperature superconducting state, so that, after the meeting point, the $T_{c}$-line blends inevitably into the $T^{*}$-line and the $T^{*}$-line becomes a precondition of $T_{c}$-line.
 Once RVB state is ruined by the thermal fluctuation, high-temperature superconducting state collapses instantly because that glue of the latter is provided by the collective modes of the former.
-The collapse of RVB state means high-temperature superconducting state to lose its glue.
-The thermal fluctuation must firstly ruin RVB state, after that, destroying high-temperature superconducting state; so, after the meeting point, $T_{c}$-line blends inevitably into $T^{*}$-line and $T_{c}$-line cannot be anything but a dome.
-Rubion hypothesis predicts the optimal dopant point is located at the meeting point of $T_{c}$-line and $T^{*}$-line (see Fig. 3).
+So in overdoping region the $T_{c}$-line blends inevitably into the $T^{*}$-line and whole $T_{c}$-line cannot be anything but a dome (see Fig. 3).
+In Fig. 3 the optimal dopant point is located at the meeting point of $T^{*}$-line and $T^{*}$-line, and $T_{c}^{max}$ is just equal to $T^{*}$ at optimal dopant point.

-That RVB state is a precondition of high-temperature superconducting state means the $T^{*}$-line is a precondition of $T_{c}$-line, which rules out the phase diagram Fig. 4 as an universal phase diagram.